- Professor Catherine Lyall

 - policy issues related to the governance of science, technology, innovation and knowledge systems (see, for example, this short briefing note which summarises the findings from our SFC-funded cultured blood project)

-- the management and evaluation of interdisciplinary research - see, for example, current project for the HEA and wiki
+- the management and evaluation of interdisciplinary research - see, for example, recent project for the HEA and wiki

 - research evaluation and the assessment of research impact